-If you’re still having ping spikes after rebooting your network, check if you’re using WiFi on your computer.
+If you’re still having ping spikes after rebooting your network, check if you’re using Wi-Fi on your computer.
 If yes, take a look at the next fix.
-Otherwise, jump to the fourth fix.
+Otherwise jump to the third fix.

-WiFi is convenient, but it’s not ideal for gaming: poor reception, WiFi channel conflict, there’re so many uncertainties about wireless connection.
-To avoid possible interference, we recommend making sure you’re using a wired connection.
+Wi-Fi is convenient, and it’s good enough for regular web browsing.
+But when it comes to first person shooters, Wi-Fi is certainly not the perfect choice: poor reception, Wi-Fi channel conflict, there’re so many uncertainties about wireless connection.
+To avoid possible interference, we always recommend making sure you’re on a wired connection.

-It’s also important to make sure there aren’t any programs eating your bandwidth, as it might ruin your gaming experience.
-If your computer has background tasks like OneDrive, iCloud and Windows Update that require large bandwidth, be sure to close them before opening Valorant.
+It’s also important to make sure there aren’t any programs eating your bandwidth, as it could very well ruin your game.
+If your computer has background tasks like OneDrive, iCloud and Windows Update that require a large bandwidth, be sure to close them before opening Valorant.